wp-plugins/sectionizer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+WP Sectionizer Plugin is a cool concept to reach to the desired sections of the page to read the content of your requirement or interest.

 == Description ==
 WP Sectionizer Plugin is a cool concept to reach to the desired sections of the page to read the content of your requirement or interest.